 HIGHLY TOLERANT TURFGRASS (ESTABLISHED) - SPOT APPLICATION

 Drive XLR8 herbicide may be applied postemergence to residential and nonresidential turfgrass (refer to Table 1.
-Turfgrass Tolerance (Established)) for the control of many broadleaf and grass weeds.
+Turfgrass Tolerance (Established)) for the control of many broadleaf and grass weeds on the following sites:

 Mode of Action

 Drive XLR8 is an auxin agonist and is classified as a quinoline carboxylic acid.
 It is absorbed by foliage and roots and translocated throughout the plant.
 The control symptoms exhibited by broadleaf weeds include leaf and stem curl or twisting, and chlorosis.
 Susceptible grasses demonstrate stunting, chlorosis, and gradual reddening followed by necrosis and death.
 Refer to Table 1, Table 2, and Table 3 for turfgrass tolerance and susceptible weed species.